zhaojih/seismic/README.md

 # seismic
-Seismic Processing Libraries Using Intel
+Seismic Processing Libraries Using Intel Tools

+Improve the performance of the seismic processing software using Intel tools.